-IPX SAP filters include or exclude services from the MAX service table or from being sent across the WAN to be made visible to remote sites.
-You can also prevent the MAX from sending its SAP table or receiving a remote site's SAP table by turning off IPX SAP in a Connection profile.
-See "Understanding the IPX connection parameters" on page 8-8.
+IPX SAP filters enable you to explicitly include or exclude services from being acknowledged locally in the MAX service table or sent across the WAN to be made visible to remote sites.

+Note: You can prevent the MAX from sending its SAP table or receiving a remote site's SAP table by turning off IPX SAP in a Connection profile.
+See "Understanding the IPX connection parameters" on page 7-8.